Reseda Hall of Fame

 Ted Eggleston Reseda Class of 1960

 Ted Errol Eggleston, Track & Field Athlete.
 Graduate from Reseda High School 1960.
-In a track meet in 1959, Ted ran the 880 in 1:54.3 A Reseda High School record for the 880 that still stands today as of January 2025.
+Ted was a member of the Valley League Track & Field Championship teams of 1959 and 1960.
+In a track meet in 1959, Ted ran the 880 in 1:54.3.
+This is a Reseda High School track record for the 880 that still stands today as of January 2025.
 His time of 1:54.3 in the 880 is equivalent to 153.0 in the 800 meter race.
 Ted's time of 1.54.3 places him 3rd on the All CIF State Track & Field Championship records of 1959.

 After high school, Eggleston attended USC.
 As a Sophomore, he ran a 4:16.5 mile.
 Gary was on the 1961, 62 and 63 track team for USC.
 On March 30, 1963, Ted ran a 1:51.8 in the 880 for his USC team, his best, in 1963.
 He was also a member of the one-mile and two-mile relay team.
 One-mile 3:10.4 and two-mile 9.29.2n.